 THE GOLDEN RATIO IN SPACE AND NATURE

-Just like in nature the same ratio exists in space, in space, we can see this ratio present in the spiral galaxies which represent something similar to the shell and the inner ear.
+Just like in nature the same ratio exists in space, we can see this ratio present in the spiral galaxies which represent something similar to the shell and the inner ear.
 This spiral-like feature that is present within our galaxies including the milky way has been vastly studied by astronomers in which they have started recognizing the exact same pattern that is present on earth and in nature.
 The Golden Ratio and nature can not only be seen in the form of living organisms but also in some of the natural disasters we experience for example Hurricanes.
 Similar to that of our galaxies a hurricane follows the same unique spiral pattern in which it aligns with the numerical value of Phi 1.618, deeming it part of the golden ratio or design proportion as well.

 WHERE DOES THE GOLDEN RATION EXIST IN NATURE?